DWTechs/Checkard.js/README.md

 /**
  * Checks if the given value is an HTML element.
  *
- * This function determines if the provided value is an instance of `HTMLElement`.
- * It first checks if `HTMLElement` is defined as an object and then verifies if
- * the value is an instance of `HTMLElement`.
-If `HTMLElement` is not defined,
- * it falls back to checking if the value is an object with a `nodeType` of 1
- * and a `nodeName` of type string, which are characteristics of HTML elements.
- *
  * @param {unknown} h - The value to check.
  * @returns {boolean} True if the value is an HTML element, otherwise false.
  */